Skip to main content

 Native NRI Quota — The Direct Path

 NRI / OCI / foreign national seats exist only where permitted by the counselling authority or institution.
 Percentage, eligibility and fee rules vary by Deemed University and state.
-If you have a first-blood relative (parent, sibling, spouse) abroad, you can convert your category to NRI during MCC registration.
+If you have a qualifying NRI sponsor (typically a parent or other near relative; accepted relationships differ by college and counselling authority) abroad, you can convert your category to NRI during MCC registration.

 For full NRI documentation and sponsor affidavit requirements, see our NRI Quota Admission Guide or the MBBS-specific NRI Quota MBBS Admission 2026 page for eligibility, NEET rules and official fee figures.